Verify Identity and Authority: Avoid the "Spouse" Trap

 Verifying identity and authority isn’t just a bureaucratic step; it’s a safeguard that protects patients, your practice, and the integrity of healthcare as a whole.To further strengthen your compliance posture, consider using a HIPAA compliance regulatory tool.
 These platforms help track and manage requirements, provide ongoing risk assessments, and keep you audit-ready by identifying vulnerabilities before they become liabilities, demonstrating a proactive approach to regulators, payers, and patients alike.

-See how we fixed it
+Here’s how we made it that way

 Compliance Assessment Score